jokesterfr/docker-prestashop/README.md

 # docker-prestashop

-Quickly bootstrap a local prestashop env with docker-compose
+Quickly bootstrap a local and broadly shareable prestashop instance with docker-compose.

 ## Requirements